 - Sleepiness that is beyond expected

 - A change in behavior – this may be subtle, your child is just not acting normally

 - Persistent head or neck pain

-"Signs that should prompt you to seek medical advice usually develop in the first 24 hours after the injury, but rarely symptoms can occur as much as 72 hours after head trauma," explains Dr. Johnson.
-“So it is important to watch for warning signs that may indicate a more serious injury.”
+"Signs that should prompt you to seek medical advice usually develop in the first 24 hours after the injury, but rarely symptoms can occur as much as 72 hours after head trauma," Dr. Johnson explains.
+“So, it is important to watch for warning signs that may indicate a serious injury.”

 For any fall, monitor the child carefully for the next 24 hours.
 It's okay to wake the child once or twice during the night or during a nap to make sure that he or she wakes easily and is acting normally.
 However, it is not necessary to prevent a child from taking a nap or falling asleep after a head injury.

 Preventing bumps on the head

 You can't prevent every accident, but you can reduce the risk of them happening, starting with age-appropriate adult supervision.
 You can reduce the risk of accidents for infants and toddlers by: